Over 35? Your Secret Weapon Can Be Hormone Replacement Therapy

 Subcutaneous (SubQ) injection enables you to use a small, insulin pin-sized needle to inject your prescribed dosage into fat tissue around the midsection, upper arm area or thigh.
 Many doctors prefer SubQ injections because:

-It’s more bioavailable than other treatments, meaning your bloodstream directly receives a greater quantity of your HRT.
+- It may be more bioavailable than other treatments, meaning your bloodstream directly receives a greater quantity of your HRT

-It can provide sustained hormone levels for longer periods of time, since many treatments are twice weekly as opposed to biweekly or even monthly intramuscular HRT.
+- It can provide sustained hormone levels for longer periods of time

 For more about subcutaneous injections, check out our definitive guide here.